behaviour therapy explained: key approaches & benefits

 Research Evidence Supporting Behavioural Therapy

-There is a wealth of research evidence supporting the use of behavioral therapy for a variety of mental health conditions.
-Numerous studies and meta-analyses have demonstrated that behavioral therapy techniques are highly effective.
-For example, some research suggests that about 75 percent of people who enter cognitive behavior therapy experience benefits from the treatment.
+There is a wealth of research evidence supporting the use of behavioural therapy for a variety of mental health conditions.
+Numerous studies and meta-analyses have demonstrated that behavioural therapy techniques are highly effective.
+For example, some research suggests that about 75 percent of people who enter cognitive behaviour therapy experience benefits from the treatment.

-This table highlights some conditions and the effective behavioral approaches used to treat them:
+This table highlights some conditions and the effective behavioural approaches used to treat them:

 |